Weekly News We Care About Wrap Up – 10.26.07

 Dragon’s Lair DS

 This game gets a bad rap just because it’s basically not interactive in any way.
-It’s true that if Dragon’s Lair came out today on the PS3 and looked amazing but offered little to no gameplay, my throat would be sore from all the screaming about how shitty it is. → Four out of five dentists recommend reading more.
+It’s true that if Dragon’s Lair came out today on the PS3 and looked amazing but offered little to no gameplay, my throat would be sore from all the screaming about how shitty it is.
+But back in 1983 this was a damn cool experience. → The happiest post on Earth.

 Weekly News We Care About Wrap Up – 6.18.07